We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.

 How to turn off cookies:

-We will take all reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
+We take all reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
 We store all the personal information you provide on our secure password and firewall protected servers in world-class UK data centres.
-Any personal details you provide via online forms on our websites are encrypted with SSL technology to secure the communication between your browser and our server.
-This includes your debit/credit card details.
-We use SagePay and PayPal to process payment transactions.
+Any personal details you provide via online forms on our websites are encrypted with SSL technology to secure the communication between your browser and our servers.
+We use SagePay and PayPal to process payment transactions so your debit or credit card details are always secure.
+We do not store credit card or debit card details of our customers.
 SagePay security policy can be found at https://www.sagepay.co.uk/policies/security-policy and information about PayPal security at https://www.paypal.com/uk/webapps/mpp/paypal-safety-and-security.

 We keep your personal details on our database to process your application and/or enquiry and so that if someone queries your card we can confirm that you are a legitimate cardholder.
 If your card is lost or stolen, these details will also mean we can produce a replacement card quickly.
 We provide Experian, an information company, with access to CitizenCard data for the purpose of age validation, identity authentication and fraud prevention.
 If a website or other organisation wishes to ascertain the identity or age of one of its users, Experian can corroborate the information supplied against details held on the CitizenCard database.
 In addition, we may disclose your personal information to the extent that we are required to do so by law; CitizenCard data is not used for any other purpose.